silverhammermba/superuser/extras/answers.markdown

    <div class="alert alert-success">
    <p>If you are very forward-thinking, you might have also considered the
-   challenge of _privacy_.
+   challenge of <em>privacy</em>.
 If Alice is simply sending Bob a book, who cares if it is accidentally delivered to someone else?
 But what if Alice and Bob are discussing their super-secret computer enthusiast club?
 How can they stop their clandestine correspondence from falling into the wrong hands?</p>
    <p>This is an incredibly important topic, but one which we will tackle much
    later.</p>
    </div>